 1. Is your MBA Accredited?

-We are fully accredited by the Council on Higher Education (CHE) and members of the South African Business Schools Association (SABSA) and African Association of Business Schools (AABS).
+We are fully accredited by the Council on Higher Education (CHE) and are members of the South African Business Schools Association (SABSA) and African Association of Business Schools (AABS).
 Our MBA programme is internationally accredited by the global Association of MBAs (AMBA).

 2. What are Rhodes Business School's admission requirements?

-Applicants should have an NQF8 qualification (i.e. an Honours degree, Post-graduate Diploma or a four year bachelor’s degree), be proficient in English and have obtained a pass in Mathematics at the level of Matric or equivalent, in the School Leavers’ assessment and 3 years full-time work experience and an NMAT by GMAC admission score.
+Applicants should have an NQF8 qualification (i.e. an Honours degree, Post-graduate Diploma or a four year bachelor’s degree), be proficient in English; have 3 years full-time work experience and an NMAT by GMAC admission score.

 3. I do not have the requisite NQF8 qualification, what options do I have?